InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

     - added:
           The milestone got added to the contract.
     - active:
-          When a milestone is started, it initias payment orders to pay the proposal's contributors.
+          When a milestone is started, it initiates payment orders to pay the proposal's contributors.
           A milestone is active, until either its duration is over or it's marked as completed.